 |07-6||MEETING ( + Movie?)||?||Norid||Norid|

 |MONDAY 01 JULY – SUNDAY 15 JUL -SCHOOL HOLS|

 The film group is open to everyone who enjoys films.
 We meet at 10 am (sometimes at 11 am so see the timetable) in the Woodend Nature Centre.
 We have morning tea, and, if it’s a marathon movie day, we bring lunch.

 Someone presents the film and then we critique the film afterwards.
 Usually to much hilarity and discussion.

-I look forward to seeing some great movies in 2016 and to learning from you what it is that you feel makes them great.
+I look forward to seeing some great movies in 2018 and to learning from you what it is that you feel makes films great.

 Stay up to date with the movies by visiting this site regularly.